 SWOT Analysis (also known as SWOT Matrix) is a business framework that helps assessing a wide variety of factors that may have a profound impact on a business’s performance.
 These factors may either be internal to a company or external.
-Furthermore, these factors may either be favorable/helpful or unfavorable/harmful to a company.
+Furthermore, these factors may either be favourable/helpful or unfavourable/harmful to a company.
 By combining these two dimensions one can draw a 2×2-matrix consisting of four quadrants: Strengths, Weaknesses, Opportunities and Threats.
-This article will cover each of these four quadrants of the SWOT analysis and will help you choosing the right tools to assess the most important factors that may influence your business.
+This article will cover each of these four quadrants of the SWOT analysis and will help you choosing the right tools to assess the most important factors that may affect your business.

 Figure 1: SWOT Analysis

 A company’s strengths are its charactersitics that give it an advantage over others (competitors).
 Sometimes these strengths are also referred to as unique selling points (USPs), firm-specific advantages (FSAs) or competitive advantage.
 The source of these strengths are resources and capabilities that are valuable, rare, hard-to-imitate and organization-wide supported.
 The VRIO framework is a useful tool to evaluate a company’s resources.
 Examples of valuable company resources are patents, a strong brand reputation, a new innovative product, a talented workforce, historically developed know-how and large financial reserves.
 Another way of assessing where a company’s strengths are coming from is by doing a Value Chain Analysis.
 By mapping out a company’s complete value chain, from the purchasing of raw materials to the marketing and sales of the end-products, management is better able to see where true value is created.